VisLab/EEG-Clean-Tools/README.md

   repository is not high pass filtered
 * Added an option for removing global trend
 * Incorporated the different reference schemes into a single performReference

+Version 0.41 (Not released - version 0.40 with additional changes)
+* Replaced default method with channel forgetting and median initialization
+* Converted EEG to double at the beginning of the pipeline
+* Added a noisyStatisticsForInterpolation field to the reference reporting structure.